Gethe/mainsail_theme/README.md

 # Custom Mainsail Theme

-This is my custom Mainsail/Klipper config.
-It is an amalgamation of various existing themes including [RatOS] and [Acryl], as well as incorporating Material Design concepts to the best of my ability.
+This is my custom Mainsail theme using aspects from various existing themes including [RatOS] and [Acryl].
+It attempts to incorporate the Primary and Logo colors, as set in the Interface Settings, in accordance with Material Design principles.

 ## Usage